-A student must be immunized with Measles, Mumps, and Rubella (MMR) vaccine for entering a Utah school or early childhood program.
+A student enrolling in a Utah kindergarten through twelfth grade or an early childhood program must be immunized with the Measles, Mumps, and Rubella (MMR) vaccine

-School entry: A student attending school, kindergarten through twelfth grade, must receive two doses of Measles, Mumps, Rubella (MMR) vaccine.
+School entry: A student entering school, kindergarten through twelfth grade, must be immunized with two doses of the Measles, Mumps, Rubella (MMR) vaccine.
 The first dose must be administered on or after the student's first birthday.
 The second dose must be administered prior to entering kindergarten.
 The minimum interval between dose one and dose two is four weeks.